ajwills72/rmip/docs/openses_task1.md

 ## Introduction

 OpenSesame is a computer software package for running psychology experiments.
 It is a free program that is available for computers running Windows and macOS and it is the program you will be using in PSYC520/720 to run your experiments.
-The purspose of the exercise here is to get OpenSesame installed on your own computer, run through a sample experiment and upload a datafile to Psyc:EL.
+The purpose of the exercise here is to get OpenSesame installed on your own computer, run through a sample experiment and upload a datafile to Psyc:EL.

 ## Installing OpenSesame